srohit123/github-user-search/README.md

 - We have applied pagination for displaying fetched github data.
 - We are not fetching user's profile data at the time of rendering the data.
 Here, we have one button `View Profile Data`.
 When user click on this button, only then we are displaying the user profile data.
 - We are maintaining cache using `react-query` library while fetching the search and user profile data.
 This is used for solving Github API Rate Limiting and also to improve unnecessary API calling.
+- Search params and pagination data is also reflecting on the URL.
+So user can share this link or directly search the data as per user, organization and page number.

 ## Control Github API Rate limit:
 - We can call Github API with or without authentication.
 Through authentication, we can send 30 requests/minute while without authentication, we can only send 10 request/minutes.